nielsencs/SampleSmith/README.md

 ## What it does

 SampleSmith's main workflow is **Notes**: build a keyboard note list, record or import sounds onto those notes, trim/normalise the audio, bridge gaps with generated samples when useful, edit mapping/loops, and generate a DecentSampler `.dspreset`.
-Pitched notes, drones, growls, one-shots, hits, breaths, scrapes, and odd noises all belong in the same note-based workflow.

 SampleSmith also saves a `.samplesmith.json` project file so an instrument can be reopened and extended later.